codepr/sol/README.md

 - Wildcards (#) on subscriptions
 - Authentication through username and password
 - SSL/TLS connections (almost ready)
-- Multiplexing IO shared on multiple threads with separation between accepting, IO operations and processing.
+- Multiplexing IO with abstraction over backend.

 ### To be implemented